Indians' Bieber unanimously wins AL Cy Young

-Cleveland Indians ace Shane Bieber was the unanimous winner of the AL Cy Young Award on Wednesday night, capping an impressive rise by the right-hander to one of the game's best pitchers.
+Cleveland Indians ace Shane Bieber was the unanimous winner of the AL Cy Young Award on Wednesday, capping an impressive rise by the right-hander to his status as one of the game's best pitchers.

-Using a versatile repertoire that includes a looping curveball and a wipeout slider, Bieber went 8-1 with a 1.63 ERA and 122 strikeouts in 77 1/3 innings during the pandemic-shortened season, leading the majors in ERA and strikeouts and tying Yu Darvish for the most wins.
+Using a versatile repertoire that includes a looping curveball and a wipeout slider, Bieber went 8-1 with a 1.63 ERA and 122 strikeouts in 77⅓ innings during the pandemic-shortened 2020 season, leading the majors in ERA and strikeouts, and tying Yu Darvish for the most wins.

 Twins right-hander Kenta Maeda finished second in balloting by the Baseball Writers' Association of America, followed by Toronto Blue Jays left-hander Hyun-Jin Ryu.

 The 25-year-old Bieber was selected by Cleveland in the fourth round of the 2016 amateur draft.
 He made his major league debut in 2018 and went 11-5 with a 4.55 ERA.
-But he really started to show off his potential last year, winning the MVP award at the All-Star Game and finishing with 15 wins and a 3.28 ERA.
+He really started to show his potential last year, winning the MVP award at the All-Star Game and finishing with 15 wins and a 3.28 ERA.

 "But in terms of development, I wouldn't trade my process for anything.
 I felt like my early years learning how to pitch, learning how to change speeds and locate the ball has paid dividends in the long run.''

-Bieber gave Cleveland its fifth Cy Young Award since CC Sabathia won in 2007.
+Bieber gives Cleveland its fifth Cy Young Award since CC Sabathia won in 2007.
 Cliff Lee won in 2008, and Corey Kluber took home the honor in 2014 and 2017.
-Gaylord Perry in 1972 is the only other Cy Young winner for the Tribe.
+Gaylord Perry in 1972 is the only other Cy Young winner for the Indians.